Gerrard Winstanley & The Diggers

 In April 1649 some Diggers came to St George’s Hill, near Weybridge in Surrey, where they proceeded to dig and sow seed in the common land.
 One of them, William Everard, proclaimed that he had been commanded in a vision to dig and plough the land.
 They believed in a form of agrarian communism by which the English were exhorted finally to free themselves from “the Norman yoke” of landlords and owners of estates before “making the earth a common treasury for all”.

-On the 1st of June 1649, Gerrard Winstanley published A Declaration from the Poor Oppressed People of England, that was signed by 44 people.
+On the 1st of June 1649, Gerrard Winstanley published A Declaration from the Poor Oppressed People of England, which was signed by 44 people.
 It stated that while waiting for their first crop yields, they proposed to sell wood from the commons in order to buy food, ploughs, carts, and corn.
 No threat would be made to private property, but “the promises of reformation and liberation made from the solemn league and covenant through to the abolition of the monarchy and the House of Lords must be honoured”.

 Instructions were given for the Diggers to be beaten up and for their houses, crops and tools to be destroyed.
 These tactics were successful and within a year all the Digger communities in England had been wiped out.
 A number of Diggers were indicted at the Surrey quarter sessions and five were imprisoned for just over a month in the White Lion prison in Southwark.